Tomographic beta-gamma spectroscopy of nuclear beta decay: Summary and outlook

 \section{Summary and outlook}

-We have introduced the tracking spectroscopy, a spectroscopic technique to simultaneously detect the energy release of the $\beta$, $\gamma$s, and ICEs, a feat previously unattainable by traditional $\beta$ decay measurements.
-With the vertex reconstruction capability, a tracking spectrometer can measure the local energy deposition.
-Tracking spectrometers directly measure the decay to GS and ESs.
-The consistent treatment of GS and ESs with one set of measurement data circumvents detector normalization ambiguity.
-For the ESs, tracking spectrometers measure both the $\gamma$s and ICEs with nearly 100\% efficiency, evading the challenges of modelling the decay scheme and correcting the $\gamma$ detection efficiency.
+We have introduced the Tomographic $\beta$–$\gamma$ Spectroscopy technique, which enables the simultaneous measurement of the energies of $\beta$, $\gamma$, and ICEs—a capability previously unattainable in traditional $\beta$ decay experiments.
+Leveraging vertex reconstruction, a TBGS detector resolves local energy depositions within the active medium.
+It directly measures decays to both the ground and excited states using a single dataset, thereby eliminating detector normalisation ambiguities while extracting the decay scheme.
+For ES transitions, TBGS detects the accompanying $\gamma$ rays and ICEs with nearly 100\% efficiency, overcoming the challenges of modelling decay schemes and correcting for $\gamma$ detection efficiencies.

-We have precisely measured the branching ratios of $^{214}$Pb $\beta$ decay using the PandaX-4T TPC detector.
-With a dedicated calibration campaign, we have accumulated nearly half a million $^{214}$Pb events in the ROI, with the number of background events fewer than one-tenth that of the $ ^ {214} $ Pb events.
-The measurement uncertainty is well controlled thanks to the high-quality data and rigorous detector response studies of the PandaX-4T detector.
-Our measured BRs differ significantly from widely used database values.
-Most noticeably, the branching ratio to the $\mathrm{ES_{534}}$ is 79\% times higher than the NDS2021 value, and the difference accounts for a 4.7$\sigma$ deviation.
-The notable 11\% difference of the BR to GS between NDS2021 and our result is also critical since the difference is preserved when extrapolating the $^{214}$Pb contribution in the WIMP ROI from the high energy spectrum.
+Using the PandaX-4T liquid-xenon TPC as a TBGS detector, we have precisely measured the BRs of $^{214}$Pb $\beta$ decay.
+A dedicated campaign yielded nearly half a million $^{214}$Pb events within the ROI, with background contributions below one tenth of the signal rate.
+The measurement uncertainties are well constrained thanks to the exceptional data quality and rigorous detector response characterisation of PandaX-4T.
+Our measured BRs deviate significantly from the widely used NDS2021 database values.
+In particular, the BR to the $\mathrm{ES_{534}}$ state is 79\% higher than the NDS2021 value, corresponding to a 4.7$\sigma$ discrepancy, while the BR to the ground state is 11\% lower—a difference that directly impacts the extrapolated $^{214}$Pb background in the WIMP search region.

-We also calculate a new set of $\beta$ spectra for the five major branches by combining our measured BRs and the latest state-of-the-art nuclear shell model.
-The parameters in the spectrum calculations, tuned to match the measured BRs, agree with previous publications, further validating our measurement~\cite{Ramalho2024,Warburton1991a}.
-The new spectra will serve as the benchmark for $^{214}$Pb background modelling in xenon detectors, improving the sensitivities of ultra-rare event searches in dark matter and neutrino experiments.
+We have also computed updated $\beta$ spectra for the five principal $^{214}$Pb decay branches, combining the newly measured BRs with state-of-the-art nuclear shell model (NSM) calculations.
+The tuned spectral parameters agree well with theoretical predictions~\cite{Ramalho2024,Warburton1991a}, further validating our measurement.
+These spectra establish a new benchmark for $^{214}$Pb background modelling in xenon detectors, enhancing the sensitivity of dark matter and neutrino experiments to the ultra rare events.